Hyderabad State: Asaf Jah VII

-After Indian Independence (1947–48)
+After Indian Independence (1947–1948)

 In 1947 India gained independence and Pakistan came into existence.
-The British left the local rulers of the princely states the choice of whether to join one or the other, or to remain independent.
+The British left the local rulers of the princely states the choice of whether to join one or the other or to remain independent.
 On 11 June 1947, the Nizam issued a declaration to the effect that he had decided not to participate in the Constituent Assembly of either Pakistan or India.

 However, the Nizams were Muslim ruling over a predominantly Hindu population.

 India insisted that the great majority of residents wanted to join India.

 The Nizam was in a weak position as his army numbered only 24,000 men, of whom only some 6,000 were fully trained and equipped.

-On 21 August 1948, the Secretary-General of the Hyderabad Department of External Affairs requested the President of the United Nations' Security Council, under Article 35(2) of the United Nations Charter, to consider the "grave dispute, which, unless settled in accordance with international law and justice, is likely to endanger the maintenance of international peace and security".
+On 21 August 1948, the Secretary-General of the Hyderabad Department of External Affairs requested the President of the United Nations Security Council, under Article 35(2) of the United Nations Charter, to consider the "grave dispute, which, unless settled by international law and justice, is likely to endanger the maintenance of international peace and security".

 On 4 September the Prime Minister of Hyderabad Mir Laiq Ali announced to the Hyderabad Assembly that a delegation was about to leave for Lake Success, headed by Moin Nawaz Jung.
-The Nizam also appealed, without success, to the British Labour Government and to the King for assistance, to fulfill their obligations and promises to Hyderabad by "immediate intervention".
+The Nizam also appealed, without success, to the British Labour Government and to the King for assistance, to fulfil their obligations and promises to Hyderabad by "immediate intervention".
 Hyderabad only had the support of Winston Churchill and the British Conservatives.